verrazzano/docs/content/en/docs/setup/platforms/kind/kind.md

 </div>
 {{< /clipboard >}}

-**NOTE**: When using a private registry or experience rate-limiting, refer to the [Kind documentation](https://kind.sigs.k8s.io/docs/user/private-registries/).
+**NOTE**: When using a private container registry or experiencing rate-limiting of container image pulls, refer to the [Kind documentation](https://kind.sigs.k8s.io/docs/user/private-registries/).

 ## Install and configure MetalLB